• Skip to primary navigation

 Expert Tips

 • Use firm green, underripe tomatoes for this recipe.
-There are some varieties of tomatoes that remain green when ripe (Lucky Tiger, Green Zebras, Aunt Rubys German Green).
+There are some tomato varieties that remain green when ripe (Lucky Tiger, Green Zebras, Aunt Rubys German Green).
 To be sure you are using green/underripe tomatoes, give them a squeeze.
 They should be really firm to the touch, almost like a tennis ball.

 • You can use pint jars or half-pint mason jars (500ml or 250ml).
 I would personally avoid making too large of a batch at any given time, but if you wanted to you could double this recipe and use quart jars.
 Make sure to always keep the pickling brine solution ratio the same.